ian-bda/synteny_plot/README.md

 # Parsing the anchor files:
 - You should now have several anchor files that you need to parse.
-I have created several jupyter notebooks to run several times to get formatted files with synteny and genomic location.
+You need to parse the each anchor file to get formatted files with synteny and genomic location.
 Make sure to match to correct bed files.

   Anchors_parsed.ipynb